 He went by the stage name of Orry-Kelly.
 Designers liked using just one name at the time.
 But he was born Orry George Kelly in Kiama Australia.
 His friends just called him Jack.
 He dressed the top movie stars of the Golden Age of Hollywood, from Bette Davis to Marilyn Monroe.
 He was a hard drinker with a temperament more suited to that of a big movie producer.
 He wrote his memoirs – which were never published in his lifetime.
-In fact they sat in drawers and boxes for decades – until last year.
+In fact they sat in drawers and boxes for decades – until 2016.
 Orry-Kelly had been room-mates with Cary Grant, both in New York when Cary was still named Archy Leach, and then in Los Angeles.
 They had a falling out subsequently, and It was rumored that Grant blocked publication of the memoir.
-At any rate, the book Women I’ve Undressed, by Orry-Kelly has now been published in Australia and in the United Kingdom.
+At any rate, the book Women I’ve Undressed, by Orry-Kelly but ghost-written by Whitney Stine when Orry-Kelly was still alive, has now been published in Australia and in the United Kingdom.
 It seems U.S. publishers care less about our own Hollywood heritage.
 The book has also been turned into a docu-drama directed by Gillian Armstrong.

 Kiama Australia was a small seaport town.
 His mother was a housewife and his father was a tailor.
 The young Orry developed his future passion when his mother took him to the theater in Sydney when he was seven.
 He loved the experience and the next Christmas he got a miniature theater as a gift.
 He made his own sets and actors, which he dressed with scraps from his mother’s leftover materials.
 His father told him boys shouldn’t be playing with dolls and one day destroyed the whole set.